 Water and Carbon Cycles, Coasts, Hazards, Contemporary Urban Environments, Global Governance and Changing Places.

-There has been a de-coupling of the AS and A2 meaning A-level Geography is now linear.
-AS will be a separate qualification and does not contribute to the final A-Level grade.
+A Level Geography is a linear subject.
+AS will be a separate qualification and does not contribute to the final A Level grade.

 AS Geography - 2 examinations papers